-$J{I} = J{I}$ Bin Treatment Used by the System for Compliance with 43.5, 43.9, and 43.10 Classification Conventional filtration Direct filtration Slow sand or diatomaceous Alternative filtration (including softening) Direct illitration earth filtration technologies Bin 1 No additional No additional treatment No additional treatment No additional treatment DIII I treatment No additional treatment No additional treatment Bin 2 1-log treatment 1.5-log treatment 1-log treatment At least 4.0-log 1 Bin 3 2-log treatment 2.5-log treatment 2-log treatment At least 5.0-log 1 Bin 4 2.5-log treatment 3-log treatment 2.5-log treatment At least 5.5-log 1
+Treatment Used by the System for Compliance with 43.5, 43.9, and 43.10 Bin Classification Conventional filtration (including softening) Direct filtration Alternative filtration technologies Bin 3 2-log treatment 2.5-log treatment 2-log treatment At least 5.0-log 1 Bin 4 2.5-log treatment 3-log treatment 2.5-log treatment At least 5.5-log1 b.

-- 1 The total Cryptosporidium removal and inactivation must be at least this value, as determined by the department. - b.
 Treatment requirements for Bins 2 through 4.
-A system that is classified as Bin 2, 3, or 4 must use one or more of the treatment and management options in 43.11(8) to comply with the required additional Cryptosporidium treatment.
-Systems classified as Bins 3 and 4 must achieve at least 1-log of the additional Cryptosporidium treatment required by using either one or a combination of the following: bag filters, bank filtration, cartridge filters, chlorine dioxide, membranes, ozone, or UV, as listed in 43.11(9) through (13). - c.
+A system that is classified as Bin 2, 3, or 4 must use one or more of the treatment and management options in 43.11(8) to comply with the additional Cryptosporidium treatment requirements.
+Systems classified as Bins 3 and 4 must achieve at least 1-log of additional Cryptosporidium treatment by using either one or a combination of the following: bag filters, bank filtration, cartridge filters, chlorine dioxide, membranes, ozone, or UV, as listed in 43.11(9) through 43.11(13).

+1The total Cryptosporidium removal and inactivation must be at least this value, as determined by the department.

+c.
 TT violation.
-Failure by a system in any month to achieve treatment credit by meeting criteria in 43.11(9) through (13) that is at least equal to the level of treatment required in 43.11(6) "a" is a violation of the TT requirement. - d.
+Failure by a system in any month to achieve treatment credit by meeting criteria in 43.11(9) through 43.11(13) that is at least equal to the level of treatment required in 43.11(6) "a" is a violation of the TT requirement.

+d.
 Significant changes to the watershed.
 If, after the system's completion of source water monitoring (either round), the department determines during a sanitary survey or an equivalent source water assessment that significant changes occurred in the system's watershed that could lead to increased contamination of the source water by Cryptosporidium, the system must take department-specified actions to address the contamination.
-These actions may include additional source water monitoring or implementing microbial toolbox options in 43.11(8). - 43.11(7) Schedule for compliance with Cryptosporidium treatment requirements.
-Following the initial bin classification under 43.11(5), systems must provide the level of treatment for Cryptosporidium required in 43.11(6), according to the schedule in Table 5.
-If the bin classification of a system changes following the second round of source water monitoring, the system must provide the level of treatment for Cryptosporidium required in 43.11(6), on a department-approved schedule.
+These actions may include additional source water monitoring or implementation of the microbial toolbox options in 43.11(8).

+43.11(7) Schedule for compliance with Cryptosporidium treatment.
+Following the initial bin classification under 43.11(5), systems must provide the level of Cryptosporidium treatment required in 43.11(6), according to the schedule in Table 5.
+If a system's bin classification changes following the second round of source water monitoring, the system must provide the level of Cryptosporidium treatment required in 43.11(6), on a department-approved schedule.

+Schedule Population Served by System Compliance Date for Cryptosporidium treatment requirements 1 1 At least 100,000 people April 1, 2012 2 From 50,000 to 99,999 people October 1, 2012 3 From 10,000 to 49,999 people October 1, 2013 4 Fewer than 10,000 people October 1, 2014